dsl16/darrin-services/mangatracker/README.md

 MangaTracker utilizes the following Lambda functions.

 ### Scraper
-This Lambda scrapes TenManga.
+This Lambda scrapes TenManga, and saves the scraped data to my "raw" S3 bucket.
 It is triggered by a recurring, timed CloudWatch event.

 ### Process
 This Lambda performs file processing steps - at present, there are none.
 I may add compression at a later time, but for now, no processing is needed, so all this step does is copy the file from the "raw" bucket to the "processed" bucket.